dhardestylewis/thesis/GUIDELINES.md

 ### 4. Documentation

 #### 4.1 Session Tracking
-- Append conversation prompts to `Prompts-COMPREHENSIVE.txt`
+- Append conversation prompts to `Prompts.d/Prompts-COMPREHENSIVE.txt`
+- Categorize prompts by quality tier (Highest_Quality, Medium_Quality, etc.)
 - Record session changes in `CHANGELOG.md` with date and time
 - **Append ONLY**: Do not revise existing logs; add new entries at the end
 - **Review Status**: Mark historical entries as `(REVIEWED)` and new entries as `(UNREVIEWED)`